 Nonviolence did not only attracted massive support from the population, it also won the sympathy of international opinion.
-The world's media covered the peaceful demonstrations in Czechoslovakia. creating international pressure on the Communist regime to reform.
-In addition, nonviolence prevented the government justifying harsh military repression, as any against violent action demonstrators would have been widely condemned.
+The world's media covered the peaceful demonstrations in Czechoslovakia, creating international pressure on the Communist regime to reform.
+In addition. nonviolence prevented the government justifying harsh military repression, as any violent action against peaceful demonstrators would have been widely condemned.